 Illinois--this 209(b) state's aged/disabled level is 100% (with a \$25, not just a \$20, disregard).
-Its main SPAP excludes the disabled not yet on Medicare, who get only a limited formulary from a 2nd SPAP.
+Its main SPAP excludes the disabled not vet on Medicare, who get only a skimpy formulary from a 2nd SPAP.
 Both SPAPs' income levels were cut from 235% to 200%--and their co-pays were raised.
 The legislature (D) raised the parent level to 185% (191% wkg) & accepted a court order to raise pediatric fees.
-Yet other fees are too low & paid very late, with such a huge unpaid claims backlog that Gov. Quinn {D} may borrow several hundred million dollars; such a loan, with US matching, would fund only a start in paying it down, but still leaves \$1.5 billion in Medicaid bills unpaid).
+But other fees are too low & paid very late, with a \$9 billion unpaid claims backlog.
+Gov. Quinn (D) may borrow several hundred million dollars; but such a loan, with US matching, would fund only a small start in paying the claims down.
 The state earlier raised CHIP's level 200 to 300%.
-The often-closed state risk pool has a Medicare supplement but no low income premium discount (vet the new, separate US health reform-funded risk pool's premiums are affordable for many under 40).
+The often-closed state risk pool has a Medicare supplement but no low income premium discount (yet the new, separate US health reform-funded risk pool's premiums are affordable for many under 40).
 The state raised the wkg disabled level to 350% & required that Medigap policies be sold as fairly to the disabled as to the aged.
 The U of Chicago Med Ctr closed its women's & dental clinics & the U of IL at Chicago closed a clinic too.
-The state gave \$640 million to safety net hospitals, made hospitals give the uninsured discounts & assessed them to attract \$450 million more in US matching.
-With a \$13 billion deficit, the legislature gave Quinn power to cut the budget; raised the 3% state income tax by 2.25% & also other taxes; required better applicant income verification; tightened a generics preference rule; now requires pre-authorization for 17 costly psychiatric drugs, is forcing 1/2 of clients (mostly non-disabled parents & children) into managed care and 40,000 aged & disabled in Chicago's suburbs into it too; and cut Medicaid Rx fees \$42 million..He closed CHIP to children over 300%; hopes to save \$400 million more with case management for the aged & disabled (38,000 are on HCB waiting lists); gave \$30 million more to low income clinics; and gave ADAP money to cover 4,500 more clients (but with a hard-to-monitor \$2,000 /mo patient cost cap).
-A \$1.5 million cut in HIV funds means rising ADAP needs can't be met: so the level for new patients was cut from 500 to 300% (grandfathering-in current clients).
-Both parties' budget leaders in the legislature say that large Medicaid cuts are inevitable in 2012.
+The state gave \$640 million to safety net hospitals, made hospitals give the uninsured discounts & "assessed" them to attract \$450 million more in US matching.
+With a \$13 billion deficit, the legislature gave Quinn power to cut the budget; raised the 3% state income tax by 2.25% & also other taxes; required better applicant income verification; tightened a generics preference rule; now requires pre-authorization for 17 costly psychiatric drugs, is forcing 1/2 of clients (mostly non-disabled parents & children) into managed care and 40,000 aged & disabled in Chicago's suburbs into it too; and cut Medicaid Rx fees \$42 million.
+Quinn closed CHIP to children over 300%; hopes to save \$400 million more with case management for the aged & disabled (38,000 are on HCB waiting lists); gave \$30 million more to low income clinics; and gave ADAP enough money to cover 4,500 more clients (but with a hard-to-monitor \$2,000 /mo per patient cost cap).
+A later \$1.5 million cut in HIV funds forced the ADAP level for new patients to fall from 500 to 300% (grandfathering-in current clients).
+Both parties' legislative budget leaders say that big Medicaid cuts must come in 2012, and Quinn asked the legislature to close 2 DD centers, 2 mental hospitals & make \$2.7 billion/yr more in Medicaid reductions (with no explicit details yet; a study committee reports back in in late spring; and a 9% provider pay cut.
+Eliminating coverage of adult eyeglasses, dentistry, obesity surgery, wheelchairs and much, much more-are now being considered by the legislature).
+Yet the state is nevertheless seeking an eligibility expansion waiver to get Medicaid matching (but only in Cook Co) to cover childless, non-disabled adults up to 133%, or even 200%, as allowed by the PPACA.
+For a comprehensive study of Illinois' Medicaid & related programs and their future prospects see www.taepusa.org